Nihility-Shift/DelayedShards/README.md

 Version 0.0.5
 For Game Version 0.27.0
-Developed by 18107
+Developed by 18107, Dragon
-Requires VoidManager 1.1.8
+Requires VoidManager

 ---------------------

-### 💡 Function

-- Inserting shards into the map adds them to a queue for the pilot to activate at any time.
+### 💡 Functions - **Stores functional shards when inserted into the astral map, which may be activated on demand**

-- On insertion of a data shard, it's execution is paused and stored in a list owned by the host.
+- On insertion of a minefield or excort shard, a related counter is incrimented.
-- On execution request, a shard's execution is unpaused/runs.
+- Clients can request activation of stored data shards.
-- Creates a GUI to display how many escord and minefield shards are stored/queued.
+- Provides a GUI display of stored escort and minefield shards.
-- Adds keybinds for shard execution.
+- Provides keybinds and commands for shard execution.
 - Settings can be configured at any time via F5 menu.
+- Data is propogated from host to clients with the mod.

 ### 🎮 Client Usage

 - The Host must have the mod.
 - The Pilot should have the mod.
 - Shard count can be viewed in the bottom left corner when visible.
-Default visibility requires the local player to actively be piloting
+Default visibility requires the local player to actively be piloting.
-- View shard count and configure keybinds at F5 > Mod Settings > Delayed Shards.
+- Configure mod settings at F5 > Mod Settings > Delayed Shards.
-- Activate Escort and Minefield shards with `2` and `3` respectively while sitting in the pilot's seat.
+- Activate Escort and Minefield shards with keys `2` and `3` while sitting in the pilot's seat.
 - Clients without the mod can use `!ActivateShard` and `!CountShards` instead of keybinds.

 ### 👥 Multiplayer Functionality